 Strategy: Use a recently sent communication as a starting point to establish your prospect's role.

-Tactic: 'John, you probably received a letter about widget use last week.
+Tactic: 'John, you probably received an email about widget use last week.
 I wondered to what extent you are involved in the widgets supply?'

 Asking for help line

 Strategy: Asking someone for assistance to find the right person to speak with.

 Tactic: 'John, I hope you can help.
 I am looking for the person in your organisation who is responsible for Health and Safety.
 Would you be able to put me in the right direction please?'

 Strategy: Using a fact gained from other sources to credit the prospect

 Tactic: 'John, I have heard your name a few times in relation to Mobile Communications and would like the opportunity to explore how we might be able to support you.
 To what extent am I speaking to the right person as far as your organisation is concerned?'

 The temptation to script yourself and not giving it 100% is real, especially if our role involves making many calls.
 There are plenty of ways to start a successful call and every prospect deserves an approach that suits them.